mglaman/commerce_avatax/README.txt

 =================
 Installing the module is done as for any custom Drupal Commerce module

-a) Unzip & copy the folder "commerce_avalara" to the location shown below, or in accordance with your Drupal Commerce configuration.
+a) Unzip & copy the folder "commerce_avatax" to the location shown below, or in accordance with your Drupal Commerce configuration.

-yoursite/sites/all/modules/commerce_avalara
+yoursite/sites/all/modules/commerce_avatax

 CONFIGURATION
 =============
-Select Store -> Configuration -> Avalara
+Select Store -> Configuration -> Avatax

 Complete the information requested.